132nd-etcher/docs/EDLM proposal/index.md

 * First scenario, we're using Word.
 We need to open each document, change the style to use the new font, and hope that all the other styles used in the document depend on the main style.
 We visually check for that, and hope we won't miss a line.
 This will take a little bit of time (pun intended) and is very error-prone.
 * Second scenario, we're using Markdown.
 We pull the repo (one click), change one line (10 seconds), then push the repo back (one click).
 This change is absolute over the entire document library, every single character is guaranteed to have been updated.

 This stands not only for the font, but for pretty much everything else too.
 Another use case: the application I'm writing lets us define "aliases" for recurrent terms.
-For example, the words "132^nd^ Virtual Wing" can be abbreviated to "//wing" in the Markdown text file.
+For example, the words "132^nd^ Virtual Wing" can be abbreviated to `//wing` in the Markdown text file (which is what I'm actually using in this very document).
 Those aliases can be defined globally and for each document in a settings files.
 If we ever decide to become the 131^st^ Virtual Wing, all it takes to update *all* the documents in the library is to change the alias *once* in the root settings file (this is a silly example of course, but you get the gist).
+Another advantage is that we won't have a mix of //wing, 132nd Virtual Wing, 132nd vWing, 132 Wing, 132nd, etc...

 The same goes for pictures: imagine we decide to include the GRG made by Looney (respect, sir) into the //617 TRP.
 We drop the file "dush_grg.png" into a "media" folder next to our markdown, and simply type `[Dusheti GRG](dush_grg.png){width: 6cm}` in our Markdown text (the part between `[]` is the "caption" of the picture).
 Note as well that the `{width: 6cm}` is totally optional and included here only because I'm a nerd =) Now every time Looney updates his GRG, all there is to do is drop the new file in place of the old one, and commit the change.
 No worries about resizing, aligning, formatting, publishing.
 Pull, change, commit, push, and grab a coffee; 2 minutes top, coffee included, worry free.